 Documentation of progress

 MSG input: According to MSG minutes, the group has on several occasions discussed follow-up on recommendations arising from EITI reporting, some of which have been addressed in the 2018 work plan.
-The third extraordinary MSG meeting on 4 December addressed all of the recommendations from the EITI Report and the strategic review.
+The third extraordinary MSG meeting on 4 December, which was based on a previous internal evaluation process in a working group with representatives of all constituencies, addressed all of the recommendations from the EITI Report and the strategic review.

 A key weakness in the 2016 EITI Report is the number of participating companies.
 Of the 48 identified companies, only 12 reported in the first 2016 EITI Report.
 The IA recommended improving company participation in reporting.
 Besides aligning EITI reporting cycles to mandatory financial reporting, the IA recommends engaging further with companies identified as making payments to governments (BilRUG), with the company constituency playing an active role in outreach.
 With the second release of the report in October 2018, two more companies were added to reconciliation.